oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Automatically Join Devices | Azure Active Directory (Azure AD) | Devices will automatically join the Azure Active Directory.
 Auto-enrol devices | Configured | Enrolled automatically into Intune MDM.
 Restrict the Local Administrator Account | Configured | Aligns with the ACSC Hardening guide for Windows 10.
-Create and auto-assign devices | Configured | For ease of management and enrolment for devices within Agency.
+Create and auto-assign devices | Configured | For ease of management and enrolment for devices within organisation.
-Deployment profile | Refer to DTA – Intune Enrolment -ABAC document | Deployment profile will ensure that all workstations are configured in accordance with the Agency standards with no user intervention.
+Deployment profile | Refer to DTA – Intune Enrolment -ABAC document | Deployment profile will ensure that all workstations are configured in accordance with the organisation standards with no user intervention.

 ### Intune - Device compliance